Harry45/Harry45.github.io/about.md

 <p align="justify"> I am a PhD candidate at Imperial College London and I am very interested in Statistical Machine Learning.
 I am currently working towards building emulators using <b>Gaussian Processes</b> for accelerating computations in Cosmology.
 Moreover, I am also keen to address global challenges in sustainability using Machine Learning.</p>

 <p align="justify">I have an avid passion for technology and zealous to learn new tools.
 Since my background is in Physics, I am passionate about solving problems in a meticulous and principled way, which will benefit the community at large.
-In the same spirit, Mathematics, the universal and common language amongst scientists and engineers, allows me to develop a deep understanding of the topic I am interested in.
+In the same spirit, Mathematics, the universal and common language amongst scientists and engineers, allows me to develop a deep understanding of the topics I am interested in.
 When I am not doing research, I enjoy reading and watching soccer.</p>

 <p><b><font size="6">Academic Background</font></b></p>